Module 08: Generation

 • With cache: O(n) per token, O(n^2) total for n tokens

-This is a crucial optimization for fast inference!
+KV-caching is crucial for fast inference.

 How KV-Cache Works